mo2513/Technical-Test-2021/TechTest/README.md

 ToDo:
 1) Create an app that can log in and sign up users using amplify **DONE** App also makes you confrim using a verfication code sent to email, it also has the ability to resend the code.
-2) Create support for profile pictures that can be uploaded and changed and still be there after logging in **50% DONE** The app currently allows you to upload a profile picture and set it.
+2) Create support for profile pictures that can be uploaded and changed and still be there after logging in The app currently allows you to upload a profile picture and set it.
 It lets you update it, take pictures from gallery or camera.
 Unfournatly, i could not figure out how to retrieve the picture properly using S3 so i was unable to have the profile picture save after signing out.
 3) Create a webview of SalonEverywhere profiles**DONE**